 The Federal Housing Finance Agency and other agencies that provide federally backed mortgages have announced a series of programs to help borrowers exiting forbearance to stay in their homes.6 These programs require — where agencies have the authority and depending on homeowners’ financial conditions — or encourage mortgage servicers to offer borrowers new payment reduction and loan modification options that can help homeowners remain in their homes.

 The NCUA strongly encourages credit unions to work with borrowers who are exiting the forbearance period.
 Such assistance may include helping borrowers to lower their payments.
 Credit unions need to provide this assistance in a safe and sound manner and comply with all applicable consumer financial protection laws.
-Credit unions should refer to the Consumer Financial Protection Bureau’s (CFPB) website (opens new window) for more information on federally backed mortgage-modification programs.7
+Credit unions should refer to the Consumer Financial Protection Bureau’s (CFPB) website (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) for more information on federally backed mortgage-modification programs.7

 Credit Unions Can Continue to Grant Section 4013 CARES Act Loan Modifications Until January 1, 2022